Why should you get record checks directly from VCIC?

 What is Secondary Dissemination?

 Secondary Dissemination is a request from one school to another for a copy of a record check.

-Can I as an agency of a school recheck an employee?
+Can a school recheck an employee?

 Effective Dec 31, 2010 a school can recheck an employee through the Vermont Criminal Conviction Internet Record Service (VCCRIS).

 Can a school accept a fingerprint supported record check from a private employer for a school applicant?